 Oceanside is a Charter City governed by a five-member City Council.
 Elected City officials include the Mayor, 4 City Council members, the City Clerk and the City Treasurer.
 These positions are elected at large for four-year terms.
 Oceanside's General Municipal Elections are held in November of even-numbered years.
 Elections are consolidated with the statewide election through the San Diego County Registrar of Voters.

-In November 2016, the Mayor, remaining two Council seats and the City Clerk and City Treasurer will be up for election.
+In November 2016, the Mayor (Jim Wood), two of the Council seats (Esther Sanchez and Jack Feller) and the City Clerk (Zack Beck) and City Treasurer (Gary Ernst) will be up for election.

 GENERAL REQUIREMENTS FOR CANDIDACY